My Favorite Technology Tools for Patients

 6. Blue light blocking glasses-our body works according to a circadian rhythm.
 Over the last 20 years, the use of screens and digital devices has totally disrupted the human circadian rhythm in such a way as to trick our brains into thinking that we are still in daytime when it is nighttime.
 Much research has been done because of the impact of blue light in this process.
 Blocking glasses that are worn later in the day help to restore the circadian rhythm and do not disrupt sleep patterns.
 I have glasses from Felix Gray, but Gunnar is another very good brand.

 7. Cooling Mattress system -there are many important variables that are necessary for good quality sleep.
 Our sleep quality is enhanced when our core body temperature decreases.
 I have found that a cooling mattress topper has provided significant benefits on my overall sleep quality.
-My wife and I use the Chili Pad, but I am somewhat frustrated by the support team.
-We have not experienced good luck with this device, so I am strongly considering a switch to Eight Sleep Pod Pro.
+My wife and I previously used the Chili Pad.
+We were frustrated by the support team and we did not experience good luck with this device, so we switched to the Eight Sleep Pod Pro and we have been very happy with it.

 8. Continuous Home Blood Sugar monitor-I do not own one of these devices, but I strongly recommend this tool for most of my diabetics because it allows for frequent blood sugar monitoring, and it helps patients to understand what foods impact their blood sugar levels.
 Unfortunately, insurance companies can make it difficult for patients to obtain these devices, but I think that they serve a very important and valuable role in optimizing diabetes.
 The Freestyle Libre and the Dexcom G6 devices appear to be the best at present.
 Interestingly, many athletes and longevity enthusiasts use these devices even though they don’t have diabetes.
 Hopefully, the Apple Watch will eventually include this invaluable tool, but the timing remains unclear.